tanvi-v/exadata-ansible/notes/to_do.md

 Santosh Questions
 - FPP
 - Bastion Servers
+- Using dynamic inventory: group names
 - Should region be a field?
+Cross region operations?

 Code Organization
 - Dataguard: should remote peering be with initial network setup?